 How to Get Around Lithuania

-Trains – Trains in Lithuania are fast and convenient.
+Train – Trains in Lithuania are fast and convenient.
 You can easily reach all the main cities in the country via train.
-The 90-minute ride from Vilnius to Kaunas costs around 7 EUR ($9 USD) while the four-hour ride from Vilnius to Klaipeda costs 22 EUR ($27 USD).
+The 70-minute ride from Vilnius to Kaunas costs around 8 EUR while the four-hour ride from Vilnius to Klaipeda costs 22 EUR.

-Bus – Buses in Lithuania are the most budget-friendly choice for traveling around the country and into neighboring countries.
-A bus from Vilnius to Kaunas takes just over an hour and costs 5.50 EUR ($6.50 USD).
-From Vilnius to Klaipeda takes just under four hours and costs 18 EUR ($22 USD).
-The journey from Vilnius to Riga, Latvia takes four hours costs 13 EUR ($15 USD).
+Bus – Buses in Lithuania are a budget-friendly choice for traveling around the country and into neighboring countries.
+A bus from Vilnius to Kaunas takes just under 90 minutes and costs around 12 EUR.
+From Vilnius to Klaipeda takes just under four hours and costs 28 EUR.
+The journey from Vilnius to Riga, Latvia takes 4.5 hours costs 20 EUR.

-Hitchhiking– Hitchhiking in Lithuania safe and relatively easily.
-Having a sign and looking presentable will go a long way to finding a ride.
-Be sure to avoid hitchhiking at night as it’s not safe.
-HitchWiki is the best website for hitchhiking info.
+Hitchhiking – Hitchhiking in Lithuania is safe and relatively easy.
+Having a sign and looking presentable goes a long way toward finding a ride.
+Just avoid hitchhiking at night.
+HitchWiki is the best website for additional hitchhiking trips and info.

 When to Go to Lithuania

-Like their Nordic neighbors, Lithuania has short summers and long winters.
-If you are wanting to get in some beach time then you will need to visit between June and August.
+Like its Nordic and Baltic neighbors, Lithuania has short summers and long winters.
+If you are wanting to get in some beach time then you need to visit between June and August.
 Even during this time, the temperatures can cool in the evenings so make sure you pack a sweater.
 Expect daily highs of 20-22°C (68-71°F) during the summer.